 European City Dialogue on Micromobility organised as a conference of the innovation project MOBY — Living lab e-micromobility: This publication summarises the conference European City Dialogue on Micromobility organised by UnternehmerTUM on 12 November 2020 above mentioned.
 Read the full report here.

-Living lab e-micromobility – MOBY Guideline of best practices, and results of e-micromobile integration potentials: In this report, an in deep review research and statistics to illustrate how e-micromobility has become an integral part of urban mobility systems.
-We argue that e-micromobility should be seen as a new mode of transportation, that responds to a widespread demand for multimodal urban transport.
-In this way micromobility could constitute an important part of an attractive alternative to private motoring and fossil-fuelled vehicles.
+Living lab e-micromobility – MOBY Guideline of best practices, and results of e-micromobility integration potentials: In this report, an in-depth review of research and statistics are used to illustrate how e-micromobility has become an integral part of urban mobility systems.
+We argue that e-micromobility should be seen as a new mode of transportation, that responds to widespread demand for multimodal urban transport.
+In combination with other transport modes, e-micromobility could constitute an important part of an attractive alternative to private motoring and fossil-fueled vehicles.

-In line with the above, this study provides examples of current best-practices of e-micromobility in European cities (including Tel Aviv), as well as examples of the problems and complaints that the principles of e-micromobility have been met.
-As a silver line, we will present a toolkit for regulations, policies etc. that will help release the potential of micromobility as a vital part of sustainable, intermodal urban transport.
+In line with the above, this study provides examples of e-micromobility best practices from European cities (including Tel Aviv), as well as examples of the problems and complaints that e-micromobility has been met with.
+As a summary of lessons learnt, we present (at the end of the report) a toolkit for regulations, policies etc. that will help release the potential of micromobility as a vital part of sustainable, intermodal urban transport.
 Read the full report here.

 E-Micromobility Safety Assessment: This report describes the performed safety analysis, infrastructure assessment and the review of the available technologies, considering the safety main priorities, allowing the proposal of effective safety measures.
 Read the full report here.